sierranels007/sierranels007.github.io/_projects/06-print-pro-3d-designs/index.md

 ## Customer-Driven Product Design

-Most projects begin with a customer request, reference image, or rough idea.
-My job is to convert that information into geometry that can actually be manufactured.
+For custom paddles, the customer usually tells me who the paddle is for, the organization they represent, their preferred colors, and any names, dates, symbols, or themes they want included.
+From there, they give me room to add my own creativity and turn those details into a design that feels personal and actually looks cool.

+Once I develop the visual layout, I turn it into geometry that can be manufactured.
 That process can include:

 - Converting graphics into usable design features
-- Adjusting dimensions for the intended product
+- Arranging text, dates, symbols, and images within the paddle
-- Separating geometry for multicolor production
+- Selecting colors and separating geometry for multicolor production
-- Selecting an orientation that balances appearance and print reliability
+- Adjusting small features so they remain visible after slicing
-- Accounting for nozzle width, layer height, clearances, and small features
+- Accounting for nozzle width, layer height, and part thickness
 - Reviewing the sliced model before committing material and machine time

-Customized paddles are one of the clearest examples.
-Each design combines customer-selected colors, text, dates, symbols, and organizational details within a limited physical space.

 {% include image-gallery.html images="paddle-design-1.jpeg,paddle-design-2.jpeg,paddle-design-3.jpeg" height="500" %}

-*Customized paddle layouts prepared for multicolor FDM manufacturing.*
+*Customized paddle layouts developed from customer requests and prepared for multicolor FDM manufacturing.*

-The challenge is not simply fitting everything onto the product.
-Fine lettering and layered graphics must remain readable after slicing, while the color transitions and geometry must still be practical to manufacture.
+The goal is to create something that represents the person receiving it while still working within the limits of the manufacturing process.
+Fine lettering, layered graphics, and small color regions must remain readable and practical to print, not just look good on the screen.

 ---